Kore-Core/KORE/doc/init.md

 kore user and group.
 Access to kore-cli and other kored rpc clients can then be controlled by group membership.

-3b) Mac OS X

-Binary:              `/usr/local/bin/kored`
-Configuration file:  `~/Library/Application Support/Kore/kore.conf`
-Data directory:      `~/Library/Application Support/Kore`
-Lock file:           `~/Library/Application Support/Kore/.lock`

 4. Installing Service Configuration
 -----------------------------------

 4a) systemd

-Installing this .service file consists of just copying it to /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.
+Installing this .service file consists on just copying it to /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.

-To test, run `systemctl start kored` and to enable for system startup run `systemctl enable kored`
+To test, run "systemctl start kored" and to enable for system startup run "systemctl enable kored"

 4b) OpenRC

 Rename kored.openrc to kored and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with `/etc/init.d/kored start` and configure it to run on startup with `rc-update add kored`
+Test it with "/etc/init.d/kored start" and configure it to run on startup with "rc-update add kored"

 4c) Upstart (for Debian/Ubuntu based distributions)

 Drop kored.conf in /etc/init.
-Test by running `service kored start` it will automatically start on reboot.
+Test by running "service kored start" it will automatically start on reboot.

-NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they use old versions of Upstart and do not supply the start-stop-daemon utility.
+NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they use old versions of Upstart and do not supply the start-stop-daemon uitility.

 4d) CentOS

 Copy kored.init to /etc/init.d/kored.
-Test by running `service kored start`.
+Test by running "service kored start".

-Using this script, you can adjust the path and flags to the kored program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/kored.
+Using this script, you can adjust the path and flags to the kored program by setting the KORED and FLAGS environment variables in the file /etc/sysconfig/kored.
 You can also use the DAEMONOPTS environment variable here.

-4e) Mac OS X

-Copy org.kore.kored.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.kore.kored.plist`.

-This Launch Agent will cause kored to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run kored as the current user.
-You will need to modify org.kore.kored.plist if you intend to use it as a Launch Daemon with a dedicated kore user.

 5. Auto-respawn
 -----------------------------------